kpietralik/Amrap/README.md

 - presenting workout plan
 - filtering workout plan based on day of week and completed status (current day)
 - multiple planned exercises for each workout plan item
+- charts with progress for each exercise type

 ## Debug menu
 - `Recreate Database keeping achievements` removes all db data except completed exercises